linbin524/FISCOBCOS.Net/README.md

 1. In fisobcos_ The netsdk class library is configured with the baseconfiguration file, and the corresponding underlying request defaulturl is configured, such as: http://127.0.0.1 :8545 。

-2. Use contractservice and apiservice for related business operations.
+2. Use Contractservice and QueryApiservice for related business operations.

 3. Contractservice mainly encapsulates contract calls and other operations.
 For details, please refer to the ContractTest.cs 。